-Further evolution of this approach is closely related with the development of neural network models.
-Method proposed in~\citep{8280984} includes the transformation of the light curves into 2D histograms, where each dimension corresponds to the difference between magnitudes and timestamps for each pair of observations in the light curve.
-The obtained histograms are considered as images and used as input of the convolutional neural network (CNN) for model training.
-Similar differences are used in~\citep{10.3389/fspas.2021.718139} as inputs for the 1D CNN and Long Short Term Memory (LSTM) model for the variable star classification.
-Authors of~\citep{10.1093/mnras/sty2836} take the difference between consecutive time and magnitude values in a light curve.
-These vectors of differences form a 1D image with two channels and passed to 1D CNN model for solving the classification problem.
-Similar approach is described in~\citep{10.1093/mnras/staa350,2020MNRAS.491.4277M}, where the matrix of the differences in time and magnitude are considered as sequences and used as inputs of the Recurrent Neural Network (RNN) classifier.
-In~\citep{Dobryakov2021} a linear interpolation of light curve values is used as well as the differences in magnitude for each consecutive pair of data points as inputs for various classification algorithms.
-RNN autoencoder in~\citep{Naul_2017} learns latent representation of the light curves.
+The further evolution of this approach is closely related to the development of neural network models.
+The method proposed in~\citet{8280984} includes a transformation of the light curves into 2D histograms, where each dimension corresponds to a difference between magnitudes and timestamps for each pair of observations in the light curve.
+The histograms are treated as images and used as inputs of a convolutional neural network (CNN) for the model training.
+Similar differences are used in~\citet{10.3389/fspas.2021.718139} as inputs for a 1D CNN and long short-term memory (LSTM) model for the variable stars classification. \citet{10.1093/mnras/sty2836} take the difference between consecutive time and magnitude values in a light curve.
+These vectors of differences form a 1D image with two channels, which is passed to a 1D CNN model for solving the classification problem.
+A similar approach is described in~\citet{10.1093/mnras/staa350} and \citet{2020MNRAS.491.4277M}, where the matrix of the differences in time and magnitude are considered as sequences and used as inputs for a recurrent neural network (RNN) classifier.
+In~\citet{Dobryakov2021} a linear interpolation of light curve values is used as well as the differences in magnitude for each consecutive pair of data points as inputs for various classification algorithms.
+An RNN autoencoder in~\citep{Naul_2017} learns a latent representation of the light curves.
 It then processes the curve observations as a sequence.
-The obtained representation is used as input of RF algorithm for object classification.
+The obtained representation is used as an input of a RF algorithm for object classification.